Developer(s) – Quantic Dream

 Originality – 2/10

-To summarize, Heavy Rain is most definitely one of the worst games I played throughout the seventh generation, since the majority of effort was focused into the wrong aspects, and the most important aspects were neglected greatly.
-Quantic Dream have managed to impress a lot of gamers over the years, but they have yet to impress me at all.
+To summarize, Heavy Rain is most definitely one of the worst games I played throughout the seventh generation, since the majority of the effort was focused on the wrong aspects, and the most important aspects were neglected greatly.
+Quantic Dream has managed to impress a lot of gamers over the years, but they have yet to impress me at all.